 One in every eight Americans suffers from an addiction.
-Here is our list of the ten most common addictions:
+Here is our list of the 10 most common addictions:

 Most Abused Illicit Drugs in the United States

 According to U.S. government statistics, about 24.6 million people used an illicit drug in the last 30 days.
-The most popular drugs in the U.S. today are:
+The most common addictions in the U.S. today are:

 - Cocaine: Cocaine is the second most trafficked illicit drug in the U.S.